-Chris “Elroy” Stricklin is a retired Air Force colonel and fighter pilot who is happily married to his high school sweetheart.
-He wrote “Love’s Tide Stronger Flows” in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life.
+Chris Stricklin is a retired Air Force colonel and fighter pilot (call sign “Elroy”) and the president of Dunn University, where he leads recruitment and training for Dunn Investment Company.
+He is coauthor, along with Joel Neeb, of Survivor’s Obligation: Navigating an Intentional Life (Oct 2019).
+He also wrote the essay “Love’s Tide Stronger Flows” in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life.

-Chris is an award-winning leadership author, a highly sought after motivational keynote speaker, and a combat-proven senior military leader retiring after 23 years.
-During his military service, he served tours in Iraq, Afghanistan, Iceland, Turkey, and many other locations around the world.
-His unique career includes time with the Air Force Thunderbirds, DARPA, the White House, and the Pentagon.
+During his twenty-three years of military service, Chris served tours in Iraq, Afghanistan, Iceland, Turkey, and many other locations around the world.
+His unique career includes time with the Air Force Thunderbirds demonstration team, Defense Advanced Research Projects Agency, the White House, and the Pentagon.

 He currently lives in Chelsea, Alabama.
-He and his wife Terri have four children (Zach, Bethy, Aubree Lu, and Andy).
+He and his wife Terri have four children, Zach, Beth, Aubree Lu, and Andy.